-Welcome your children to the new school year by presenting them with a schultuete (pronounced shool-too-tuh) on their first day of school.
-A 200-year-old German tradition, a schultuete is a cone-shaped package filled with treats and school supplies.
-It is usually given to German students at the beginning of first grade, but this wonderful tradition can be adapted to any age.
-While both empty and pre-filled schultuete line the store aisles in Germany at the end of summer, they aren’t as available here.
+With so much uncertainty about the new school year, why not make it special by celebrating the first day of school with a schultuete (pronounced shool-too-tuh).
+The "school cone" is a 200-year-old tradition for students in Germany.
+Filled with treats and school supplies, it's typically given German students at the beginning of first grade, but it can be adapted to any age.
+While both empty and pre-filled schultuetes fill stores in Germany by end of summer, they aren’t as available here.
 Luckily, making a schultuete at home is easy!

 one sheet of poster board